 Joy M. Pedersen, Ph.D.

 I’m a mother, daughter, sister, friend, educator, and life coach.
 I enjoy life in a small town on the Central Coast of California, where I live with my daughter and two Great Pyrenees pups.
-I am an Associate Dean of Students at a large public university and teach part-time.
+I am a senior administrator at a large public university and teach part-time.
 I also enjoy writing, traveling, paddle boarding, napping under heavy blankets, and sitting by the fire.

 But most of all, I am passionate about helping individuals and teams achieve their full potential.
 I created Clarity Collective to share my expertise and offer my services.
 I have helped teams manage change and improve communication, developed and implemented strategic plans, and worked extensively with individuals with varying perspectives, values, and priorities.
 In addition to my professional experience, I have a Masters in Counseling and Guidance from Cal Poly, San Luis Obispo and a Ph.D. in Educational Leadership from University of California, Santa Barbara.
 And, I am a certified Enneagram instructor and Martha Beck life coach.